richardsavery/demos/index.md

 25th International Conference on Auditory Display

 ### Harriet Padberg
 Harriet Padberg wrote Computer-Composed Canon and Free Fugue as part of her 1964 dissertation in Mathematics and Music at Saint Louis University.
 This program is one of the earliest examples of text-to-music software and algorithmic composition, which are areas of great interest in the present-day field of music technology, yet has largely been ignored.
-We recreated the work and ..
+We recreated the work and shared it with multiple composers.

 <a href="https://arxiv.org/abs/1907.04470" target="_blank">Learning from History: Recreating and Repurposing Sister Harriet Padberg’s Computer Composed Canon and Free Fugue</a><br/>
 R Savery, B Genchel, J Smith, A Caulkins, M Jones, A Savery<br/>